 Keeping up your water intake is crucial for both exclusively pumping and nursing.
 Your body needs enough hydration to keep up with breast milk production.

 Another reason that you need to stay hydrated is for your own health.
 Dehydration can lead to serious side effects that would not be enjoyable at any point, let alone while exclusively pumping and feeding your infant.
-It is recommended that nursing (or pumping) moms drink about 16 cups of water per day.
+It is recommended that nursing or pumping moms drink about 16 cups of water per day.

-Make it fun, and get a cute new water bottle!
+Make it fun, and get a cute new water bottle.
 After making an entire human, you deserve it.

 Find Support